 Traditional Nursing B.S.
 Program

-As a student at the Wegmans School of Nursing, you will be trained to provide exceptional patient care.
+As a student at the Wegmans School of Nursing, you will be trained to provide exceptional patient/family-centered care.

-With clinical experiences throughout the Rochester region and opportunities to participate in health care missions trips abroad, you'll gain hands-on practice in a variety of real-world settings.
+With clinical experiences throughout the Rochester region and opportunities to participate in health care mission trips abroad, you will gain hands-on practice in a variety of real-world settings.

-At the Wegmans School of Nursing (WSON), you will grow as a person and as a professional, developing aptitude in critical thinking, ethical decision making, establishing and maintaining therapeutic relationships, providing and coordinating care, cultural sensitivity, and self-appraisal.
+At the Wegmans School of Nursing, you will grow as a person and as a professional, developing aptitude in critical thinking, ethical decision making, establishing and maintaining therapeutic relationships, providing and coordinating care, cultural sensitivity, and self-appraisal.